U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 EIA's Information Center also responds to customer inquiries by email at InfoCtr@eia.gov, with an average response time of three business days.

-Who uses EIA's products?EIA's data and analyses are widely used by Federal and state agencies, industry, media, researchers, consumers, and educators.
-All of EIA’s products can be accessed through its Web site, http://www.eia.gov, which averages approximately 2.25 million visits per month.
-EIA also distributes information and data on specific topics through 39 email subscription lists and 10 RSS feeds.
+Who uses EIA's products?EIA's data and analyses are widely used by federal and state agencies, industry, media, researchers, consumers, and educators.
+All of EIA’s products can be accessed through its website, www.eia.gov, which averages approximately 2.25 million visits per month.
+EIA also distributes information and data on specific topics through 39 email subscription lists and 11 RSS feeds.

 - The Nation’s leaders rely on EIA for timely and comprehensive information to formulate energy policy and programs.